JasmineMah/3DOF-ROBOT-ARM/README.md

 - **Webserver:** *server.cpp* ESP32 host runs webserver and takes values sent via http by client (user on laptop)
 - **Forward Kinematics:** *fwdkin.cpp*, can run independently of webserver (hardcode values)
 - **Inverse Kinematics:** *invkin.cpp*, can run independently of webserver (hardcode values)
 - *main.cpp* void setup and loop, takes data from webserver and calls invkin.
-Allows users to log onto the robot by typing in the IP address and send commands
+Allows users to log onto the robot by typing in the IP address and send commands.
+Also updates the values on the LCD screen in real time

 **Libraries:**
-- *LCD screen*
+- *LiquidCrustal* for displaying motor location values on the robot's on-board screen
-- *Adafruit PWM Drivers*
+- *Adafruit PWM Servo Driver*
-- *I2C (Wire)*
+- *Adafruit BusIO* (Dependent for servo driver library above)

 # Hardware:
+## Electronics:
-## Electronics: At the base of the arm, you will find a breadboard circuit containing the following:
+At the base of the arm, you will find a breadboard circuit containing the following:
 - **Microcontroller:** *ESP-WROOM-32 Board* by Espressif.
 Known as ESP32dev on PlatformIO/ArduinoIDE.
 - **Motor controller:** *PCA9685* PWM motor controller board
 - **Motor encoder:** *AMT103-V* Shaft encoders
 - **Power supply:** 5V 10A DC supply with breadboard adapter

+## Mechanical:
-## Mechanical: The arm is powered by 3 motors and is supported by two identical PDA 3D printed linkages
+The arm is powered by 3 motors and is supported by two identical PDA 3D printed linkages
 - **Base/Shoulder motor:** 20kg DS3218 digital servo motor
 - **Elbow and wrist motor:** 20kg RDS3218 robot digital servo motors